FOLLOW US

 Royal Ontario Museum JHVEPhoto / Shutterstock

 Every great city needs an amazing museum, and Toronto has one of the best.
-With six million artifacts and specimens, the Royal Ontario Museum is Canada's largest.
-Explore the First Peoples Art and Culture exhibit, which celebrates the cultural heritage and artwork of Canada's Indigenous people.
-Don't miss the Bat Cave, a realistic recreation of the St. Clair Bat Cave in Jamaica housing a collection of more than 20 different bat specimens.
+The Royal Ontario Museum is Canada's largest thanks to its millions of artifacts and specimens.
+Explore the Daphne Cockwell Gallery, which celebrates the cultural heritage and artwork of Canada's Indigenous people.
+Don't miss the Bat Cave, a realistic recreation of the St. Clair Bat Cave in Jamaica, housing a collection of more than 20 different bat specimens.
+The museum is open Tuesday through Sunday.

 Advertisement